intuition-dev/intuDocs/docs/SEO.md

 Static is what what is used for SEO.
 In most applications it is something that you need to maximize.

-Editing meens that you need user-auth.
+Editing means that you need user-auth.
 This is built into INTUITION.DEV

 [<img src="http://img.youtube.com/vi/BpNvMqwq9TI/0.jpg" width="400"/>](http://www.youtube.com/watch?v=BpNvMqwq9TI)